-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to Pacific Union College Department of Public Safety (DPS) in a timely manner.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to Pacific Union College Department of Campus Safety (DPS) in a timely manner.

-To report a crime on Pacific Union College campus, call the Department of Public Safety (DPS) or the Napa County Sheriff's Department (NSO).
+To report a crime on Pacific Union College campus, call the Department of Campus Safety (DCS) or the Napa County

+Sheriff's Department (NSO).
 For an emergency call NSO at extension 911 on or off the college campus.
-To report a non-emergency security or public safety related matter, call DPS at extension 6551 or, from outside the College phone system, 707-965-6551.
+To report a non-emergency security or public safety related matter, call DPS at 707-965-6551.

 Dispatchers are available 24 hours a day to answer your call.
-In response to a call, DPS will take the required action, dispatching an officer or asking the victim to report to DPS to file an incident report.
+In response to a call, DCS will take the required action, dispatching an officer or asking the victim to report to DCS to file an incident report.

-DPS incident reports are, as applicable, forwarded to the office of Student Life for review and potential action by the Student
+DCS incident reports are, as applicable, forwarded to the office of Student Life for review and potential action by the Student Judiciary Committee.

-Judiciary Committee.
 DPS will contact the Napa Sheriff's Office to have them investigate any criminal report when it is deemed appropriate.
 Additional information obtained via the investigation will also be forwarded to the Student Judiciary Committee.

-If assistance is required from the Napa County Sheriff's Department, the Angwin Fire Department or AMR, the Department of Public Safety will contact the appropriate agency.
-If a sexual assault or rape should occur, staff on the scene, including DPS, will offer the victim a variety of services.
+If assistance is required from the Napa County Sheriff's Department, the Angwin Fire Department or AMR, the Department of Campus Safety will contact the appropriate agency.
+If a sexual assault or rape should occur, staff on the scene, including DCS, will offer the victim a variety of services.